Contact

 You might be surprised to hear that Speed Reading isn't a new phenomenon.
 The concept has been around for some time, but it became truly popular in the mid-20th century.

-One of the earliest roots of Speed Reading goes back to World War II.
-Pilots were trained to quickly identify enemy aircraft by being shown images at increasingly shorter intervals.
+One of the earliest roots of speed reading dates back to World War II.
+Pilots were trained to quickly identify enemy aircraft by showing them images at increasingly shorter intervals.
 This training enhanced their ability to recognize and process visual information more quickly.
-The idea was simple: The faster you can process what you see, the faster you can react—a crucial skill in life-threatening situations.
+The idea was simple: the faster you can process what you see, the faster you can react—a crucial skill in life-threatening situations.

-Building on this, American educator Evelyn Wood popularized Speed Reading in the 1950s.
-Legend has it that Wood discovered Speed Reading by accident.
-As she tried to read through a particularly dense text, she noticed she could read faster when she ran her hand across the page.
-This observation led to the development of a method known as "Reading Dynamics," which centered around using a hand or finger as a reading aid—a key technique in modern Speed Reading.
+Based on this, the American teacher Evelyn Wood popularized speed reading in the 1950s.
+Legend has it that Wood discovered speed reading quite by accident.
+While trying to read a particularly dense text, she noticed that she could read faster if she ran her hand across the page.
+From this observation, she developed a method known as "Reading Dynamics," which emphasized the use of a hand or finger as a reading aid—a key technique in modern speed reading.

 Wood's method gained significant attention, especially after reports that President John F. Kennedy used Speed Reading to manage the massive amounts of information he had to digest daily.
 In the 1960s, Speed Reading courses popped up across the U.S., and people were excited to increase their reading speed.